William H. Ray: Biography

 Born on December 14, 1812, in Amenia, New York.
 Ray moved to Oneida County, New York, in 1813 with his parents who settled in Utica.
 He attended the common schools.

 He moved to Rushville, Illinois, in 1834.
 In 1849, he purchased the home at 417 West Washington Street in Rushville, IL.
-Ray hosted his personal friend Abraham Lincoln at the home for an overnight stay before Mr. Lincoln's public address in Rushville in October 1858.
+Ray hosted his personal friend Abraham Lincoln at the home for an overnight stay before Lincoln's public address in Rushville in October 1858.
 Today the home is owned by the Schuyler County Architecture Foundation and is still known as the Ray House.
 A capital campaign for the full restoration of the Ray House by the Schuyler County Architecture Foundation is currently underway.
 In May 2019, the Ray House was added to the list of the 12 most endangered historic places in the State of Illinois.

 He engaged in mercantile pursuits.
 He was also interested in banking.
 He served as member of the first State Board of Equalization 1867-1869.

 Ray was elected as a Republican to the Forty-third Congress (March 4, 1873-March 3, 1875).

 He resumed his former business pursuits in Rushville, Illinois, and died there January 25, 1881.
 He was interred in Rushville Cemetery.